outofmbufs/pidcontrol/README.md

 ## Using PIDPlus with Modifiers

-Each PIDModifier is a class.
-To use a modifier, an object is instantiated and this is where modifier-specific arguments are provided.
-One or more of these objects is then passed to PIDPlus via the `modifiers` argument; the result is a PIDPlus controller object that will behave according to the underlying PID algorithm as modified by the list of provided modifiers.
+To create a PIDPlus control object, first a list of PIDModifier objects must be set up.
+Each PIDModifier object represents a specific behavior modification with specific parameters.
+These objects are then passed in to PIDPlus along with the standard PID parameters (Kp/Kd/Ki).

-The __init__ arguments for each PIDModifier are specific below, but as a way of introductory example consider this code:
+Details shown below, but first an example:

     from pid import PIDPlus, PIDHistory